-- tx Timeline of the process, reshaped to be broadcastable to the process values and paths across time. - dt Process timeline increments, as returned by numpy.diff. - dtx Process timeline increments, as returned by numpy.diff, reshaped to be broadcastable to the process values. - t [array] Stores the timeline of the process. - interp_kind [str] Stores the default interpolation kind, passed upon interpolation (interp and call methods) to scipy.interpolate.interp1d unless a specific kind is provided.
-Defaults to 'linear'.
+- tx Timeline of the process, reshaped to be broadcastable to the process values and paths across time. - dt Process timeline increments, as returned by numpy.diff. - dtx Process timeline increments, as returned by numpy.diff, reshaped to be broadcastable to the process values. - t [array] Stores the timeline of the process. - interp_kind [str] Stores the default interpolation kind, passed upon interpolation (interp and call methods) to scipy.interpolate.interpld unless a specific kind is provided.
+Defaults to the class attribute of the same name, initialized to 'linear'.
+Note that ufuncs and methods, when returning new processes, do not preserve the interp_kind attribute, which falls back on the class default and should be set explicitly again if needed.

-interp([, kind]) Interpolation in time of the process values. call(s[, ds, kind]) Interpolation in time of process values or incre- ments. getitem(key) See documentation of the process class.
-Continued on next page

-Table 2 - continue d from previous page rebase(t, [, kind]) Change the process timeline to t, using interpola- tion. shapeas(vshape_or_process) Reshape process values according to the given tar- get shape. pcopy(args) Copy timeline and values of the process (args are passed to numpy.ndarray.copy). xcopy(args) Copy values of the process, share timeline (args are passed to numpy.ndarray.copy). tcopy(args) Copy timeline of the process, share values. pmin([out]) One path process exposing for each time point the minimum process value attained across paths. pmax([out]) One path process exposing for each time point the maximum process value attained across paths. psum([dtype, out]) One path process exposing for each time point the sum of process values across paths. pmean([dtype, out]) One path process exposing for each time point the mean of process values across paths. pvar([dtype, out, ddof]) One path process exposing for each time point the variance of process values across paths. pstd([dtype, out, ddof]) One path process exposing for each time point the standard deviation of process values across paths. tmin([out]) Constant process exposing for each path the mini- mum process value attained along time. tmax([out]) Constant process exposing for each path the maxi- mum process value attained along time. tsum([dtype, out]) Constant process exposing for each path the sum of process values along time. tmean([dtype, out]) Constant process exposing for each path the mean of process values along time. tvar([dtype, out, ddof]) Constant process exposing for each path the vari- ance of process values along time. tstd([dtype, out, ddof]) Constant process exposing for each path the stan- dard deviation of process values along time. tdiff([dt_exp, fwd]) Process increments along the timeline, optionally weighted by time increments. tder() Forward looking derivative of the given process, ~ linearly interpolated between time points. tint() Integral of the given process, linearly interpolated between time points. chf([t, u]) Characteristic function of the probability distribu- · · · · tion of process values. cdf([t, x]) Cumulative probability distribution function of ······ process values.
-1 process.interp(, kind=None)
+interp([, kind]) Interpolation in time of the process values. (s[, ds, kind]) Interpolation in time of process values or incre- ments.
+Continued on post page getitem(key) See documentation of the process class. rebase(t, [, kind]) Change the process timeline to t, using interpola tion. shapeas(vshape_or_process) Reshape process values according to the given tar get shape. pcopy(args) Copy timeline and values of the process (args are passed to numpy.ndarray.copy). xcopy(args) Copy values of the process, share timeline (args are passed to numpy.ndarray.copy). tcopy(args) Copy timeline of the process, share values. pmin([out]) One path process exposing for each time point the minimum process value attained across paths. pmax([out]) One path process exposing for each time point the maximum process value attained across paths. psum([dtype, out]) One path process exposing for each time point the sum of process values across paths. pmean([dtype, out]) One path process exposing for each time point the mean of process values across paths. pvar([dtype, out, ddof]) One path process exposing for each time point the variance of process values across paths. pstd([dtype, out, ddof]) One path process exposing for each time point the standard deviation of process values across paths. vmin([out]) Process exposing for each time point and path the minimum of process values. vmax([out]) Process exposing for each time point and path th maximum of process values. vsum([dtype, out]) Process exposing for each time point and path th sum of process values. vmean([dtype, out]) Process exposing for each time point and path th mean of process values. vvar([dtype, out, ddof]) Process exposing for each time point and path th variance of process values. vstd([dtype, out, ddof]) Process exposing for each time point and path th standard deviation of process values. tmin([out]) Constant process exposing for each path the mini mum process value attained along time. tmax([out]) Constant process value attained along time. emax([out]) mum process value attained along time. tsum([dtype, out]) Constant process exposing for each path the sur of process values along time. tmean([dtype, out]) Constant process exposing for each path the mea of process values along time. tvar([dtype, out, ddof]) Constant process exposing for each path the vari ance of process values along time. tstd([dtype, out, ddof]) Constant process exposing for each path the stan dard deviation of process values along time. tdiff([dt_exp, fwd]) Process increments along the timeline, optionall $currection ([un_onp, 1wu])$ weighted by time increments. tdor tder() Forward looking derivative of the given process linearly interpolated between time points. tint() Integral of the given process, linearly interpolate between time points. chf([t, u]) Characteristic function of the probability distribu tion of process values.
+Continued on next pag